ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

 See the `domain ID <../../Concepts/About-Domain-ID>` article for details on ROS domain IDs.

-Once you have determined a unique integer for your group of ROS 2 agents, you can set the environment variable with the following command:
+Once you have determined a unique integer for your group of ROS 2 nodes, you can set the environment variable with the following command:

 .. tabs::